wasmCloud/wasmCloud/adr/0006-actor-to-actor.md

 ### Allow by Default

 This option essentially provides no _built-in_ rules preventing communication between actors.
-Developers and administrators can still use the [authorizer](https://wasmcloud.dev/reference/custom/authorizers/) trait facility of the wasmCloud host to create their own policies, but wasmCloud opts out of this decision-making process.
+Developers and administrators can still use the [policy service](https://wasmcloud.com/docs/production/secure/policy) to create their own policies.

 ### Deny by Default